 Sometimes there won’t be a rise in inflation and so your payments won’t increase.
 Sometimes inflation will fall but, if it does, your payments won’t be reduced.

-Our secure member website
+How to use our secure member website

 If you're already a member you can find out everything you need to know about your pension payments by visiting our member website.